yairm210/Unciv/docs/Other/Multiplayer.md

 To check if everything works, you can start Unciv on the same computer, go to "Options > Multiplayer", then enter `http://localhost:8080` as the "Server address" and click "Check connection to server".
 You should now get a "Success!" result, which means it's working!

-To connect with other devices outside your local network, you'll need a real IP.
-If your ISP provides you a real already, forward your servers port (default 8080) with your router and your server would be exposed to the internet!
+To connect with other devices outside your local network or to make your server accessible from the web, you'll need a real IP.
+If your ISP provides you with a real IP already, forward your server's port (default 8080) with your router, and your server would be exposed to the internet!
 In this case you can also use `http://<your-real-ip-adress>:<your-forwarded-port>`.
-For example, if you have the IP `203.0.113.1` and forwarded your servers port to port `1234`, your server can be accessed from the internet from address `http://203.0.113.1:1234`.
-Additionally since `http` protocol defaults to port `80`, if you have forwarded your server to port `80`, you wouldn’t need to specify any port.
-For example if you forward servers port to `80`, your server would be exposed to `http://<your-real-ip>` or in this case `http://203.0.113.1`.
+For example, if you have the IP `203.0.113.1` and forwarded the port of your server to port `1234`, your server can be accessed from the internet from the url `http://203.0.113.1:1234`.
+Additionally, since the `HTTP` protocol defaults to port `80`, if you have forwarded your server to port `80`, you wouldn’t need to specify any port.
+For example, if you forward the server's port to port `80` of your real IP, your server would be exposed to `http://<your-real-ip>` or in this case `http://203.0.113.1`.

 On the other device, enter the URL to your server (`http://<your IP address>:<your chosen port>`), click 'check connection' from the new device, and if you get the same "Success!" result - congratulations, you're connected to the same server and can start a multiplayer game!